This is a fictional story about how a truth detector the size of a cellphone came to be.

 Inventor-guy (he said his name is Hootie) began to orate.
 I say orate because he was no longer just talking, now he was preaching.

 “It’s unfortunate, but lies have become a part of the fabric of everyday life.
-We’ve become accustomed to commercials lying to us, salesmen lying to us, politicians lying to us and we’ve been beaten into submission.
+We’ve become accustomed to commercials lying to us, salesmen lying to us, politicians lying to us, even our president lying to us, and we’ve been beaten into submission.
 Now, we just accept lying as part of ‘normal.’
 No longer are lies grievous sins, we’ve improved their status to mere ‘mis-speaks.’”

 “But Hootie, lying is so ingrained, you’ve got literally no chance to change it.
 Your ‘truth-o-matic’ will be viewed as just another lie detector, and lie detectors are known to be unreliable.
 I doubt you’ll ever get the chance to prove its accuracy – that is, assuming that it really is accurate.”